terraform-ibm-modules/documentation/README.md

-# IBM Cloud Terraform modules - Guidelines
+# IBM Cloud Terraform modules - Documentation

-This repository captures several guidelines to contribute to either existing modules or creating new modules under [terraform-ibm-modules](https://github.com/terraform-ibm-modules) organization.

-## Guidelines

- We aspire to create a welcoming environment for collaboration with IBM Cloud Terraform modules.
-To do that we have defined following set of guidelines
+`terraform-ibm-modules` is the home of a growing number of curated IBM Cloud terraform modules.
+The goal of this organization is both to create a community of developers, and to share common IBM Cloud infrastructure as code (IaC) and automation assets.

+# Documentation

  * [Module Implementation Guidelines](implementation_guidelines.md) :  common implementation guidelines
  * [Module Design Guidelines](design_guidelines.md)          :  based on certain characteristics we can design the module